 On Apache HBase clusters, the default block size used when writing data is 256 KB.
 While this works fine when using HBase APIs or REST APIs, using the

 hdfs dfs commands to write data larger than ~12 GB results in an error.
-For more information, see the storage exception for write on blob section in this article.
+For more information, see storage exception for write on blob.

 There are also several applications that provide a graphical interface for working with Azure Storage.
 The following table is a list of a few of these applications:

 |CloudBerry Explorer for Microsoft Azure||✔|

 Upload using services

 Azure Data Factory

 The Azure Data Factory service is a fully managed service for composing data: storage, processing, and movement services into streamlined, adaptable, and reliable data production pipelines.

 |Azure Blob storage||Copy data to or from Azure Blob storage by using Azure Data Factory|